mister-coder/workflow-engine/src/engine/README.md

 You can plug these into the service for better separation of concerns. -->

 🧩 Future Features
+- Complete log history
 - Role-based access control
 - Side effects
-- Workflow visual builder (graph editor)
+- Cycles handling
+- Conditional logic per step/action
 - Notifications and escalations
 - Scheduled transitions
-- Conditional logic per step/action
+- Workflow visual builder (graph editor)